Lucy-Forrest-Lab/AlignMe/Running_server.md

 It is important to note that when running Batch Mode on the AlignMe Web Server the user must use the tools available on the Web Server when defining the parameters.
 Thus, the hydrophobicity scale, PSSM, secondary structure prediction, or the transmembrane prediction must be generated during the AlignMe run and cannot be uploaded by the user.

 ---
+### Visualizing alignments in structure space

+Sequence alignments are very insightful for understanding how positions in two sequences are related, but sequence alignments only provide 2D information about these positions - this is where structural protein data becomes important as it allows for the 3D visualization residue positions.
+In order to understand the AlignMe pairwise sequence alignments in a structural context, the add-on MutationExplorer can be utilized.
+MutationExplorer allows the user to visualize the AlignMe calculation result mapped onto the PDB structure of one or more of the sequences being compared.

+The requirements for using MutationExplorer:

+   1. Provide at least one PDB structure from the sequences being aligned
+      - The user can either enter the PDB-ID on the AlignMe Results page (will take the PDB directly from https://rcsb.org) OR upload a PDB coordinate file
+      - For both cases, PDB format is expected (not .mmCIF)
+   2. At least on of the chains in the PDB file must be identical to one of the aligned sequences
+      - If more than one chain is identical, only one will be colored

+If one structure is provided, the pairwise sequence alignment will be mapped onto the provided structure with a color scheme corresponding to the alignment.
+For example:

+- red: conserved residue
+- yellow: similar residue (within one of the five amino acid groups)
+- light blue: dissimilar residue
+- dark blue: not aligned due to a gap or in a different chain

+If two structures are provided, the two structures will be superimposed according the the pairwise sequence alignment.

+MutationExplorer can be accessed on the AlignMe results page which will then redirect the user into a web-based “NGL” molecular viewer on the MutationExplorer site hosted at http://proteinformatics.org/.

+---